CenterForSpatialResearch/hnyc_geocoder_documentation/address_ranges/address_ranges_issues.md

 + For each block / street segment be as inclusive with `low` and `high` number inputs as possible (capturing as many possible address numbers in your entry).
 The property atlases may omit numbers inconsistently and go against what we may know/assume about the address system.
 Use your critical judgement and these guidelines to fill in the blanks or resolve any inconsistencies.
 + Prioritize your critical reading of the property atlases.
 Use relevant street guides and other basemaps as secondary address finding aids.
 + Source analysis suggests contradicting the map in the attribute entry process in only a few instances: when the maps omit property lots and address numbers, mislabel or misspell, and/or when you need to enter address attributes in such a way as to assure a more accurate geocoding match.
++ When you take the time to click on a segment for attribution, make sure you change its state in some way before moving on.
+Enter the address ranges, flag an issue, or attribute the opened/unopened field.

+## Hierarchy of Sources
+   1. Historical Property / Fire Insurance Atlases -
+   2. Street Guides -
+   3. Contemporary Address Ranges - ONLY when there are no clear changes / inconsistencies in the built context or lot layouts on a block.

 ## Types of Address Numbering Systems in New York City